Keyword Spotting

 }

-print(f"Running Keyword Spotting for file {filename}.")
+print(f"Running Keyword Spotting for file {media_file}.")

-print(json.dumps(result, indent=2))
+print(json.dumps(media_file_based_task_result, indent=2))